wangfumin1/claude-code-adapter-fastapi/docs/en/getting-started.md

 export PORT="8000"

 # Important: Client configuration
-# In the client (e.g., Claude Code), set ANTHROPIC_BASE_URL to point to this service
+# In the client, set ANTHROPIC_BASE_URL to point to this service
 export ANTHROPIC_BASE_URL="http://localhost:8000"
 ```